-Participants were recruited from introductory marketing classes at a major U.S. university, and were randomly assigned to each of the sixteen experimental conditions.
-Except for one cell (n =15), all other cells had 16 participants.
+Participants were recruited from introductory marketing classes at the University of Minnesota and were randomly assigned to each of the 16 experimental conditions.
+Except for one cell (n = 15), all other cells had 16 participants.
 The experiment was conducted on computers, and we used publicly available software (DeRosia 2000) to create the Web pages.

 There were several dependent measures in all conditions.
-Each dependent variable appeared on a separate web page, and the web instrument was designed so that the participants could not go back and forth.
-We employed a five-item scale modified from Burton and Lichtenstein (1988) to measure participants' attitude towards the offer (AO) for one product relative to the other product, after stipulating that the products did not differ on any dimension other than the dimension that was manipulated (the scale was unidimensional: eigen value = 4.2, variance explained = 84%, and reliable: Cronbach's α = .95).
+Each dependent variable appeared on a separate Web page, and the Web instrument was designed so that the participants could not go back and forth.
+We employed a fiveitem scale modified from Burton and Lichtenstein (1988) to measure participants' attitude toward the offer (AO) for one product relative to the other product, after stipulating that the products did not differ on any dimension other than the dimension that was manipulated (the scale was unidimensional, eigen value = 4.2 and variance explained

+= 84%, and reliable, Cronbach's $\alpha$ = .95).
 Additionally, a separate single-item scale was employed to measure purchase intention (PI).
-The mid-point on all scales (i.e., 4 on our seven-point scales) was anchored as "the same" or "indifference", which is the arithmetically correct response.
+The midpoint on all scales (i.e., 4 on our seven-point scales) was anchored as "the same" or "indifference," which is the arithmetically correct response.
 Following the PI question, an open-ended question elicited participants' reasons for why they answered the earlier questions as they did.

-To assess the existence of the computational error, we also asked participants to indicate the net value of the sequence of percentage changes by responding to a multiple choice question containing four options: an option that was the arithmetic sum of the two percentage changes (representing the "computational error" option), the correct answer, an incorrect answer using another number that appeared in the stimulus (the "other error"), and a fill-in-the-blank option

-(the "other" choice).
+To assess the existence of the computational error, we also asked participants to indicate the net value of the sequence of percentage changes by responding to a multiple choice question containing four options: an option that was the arithmetic sum of the two percentage changes (representing the "computational error" option), the correct answer, an incorrect answer using another number that appeared in the stimulus (the "other error"), and a fill-in-the-blank option (the "other" choice).
 The order of appearance of the option reflecting the computational error and the correct answer was randomly varied across conditions.
-The multiple-choice format was chosen based on a pretest result which showed that using an open-ended format increased noise in people's responses (i.e., quite a few participants provided random, but nevertheless erroneous answers).
-This multiple choice question appeared as the last dependent measure in all experimental conditions, and thus was always answered after the other dependent variables.
-(See appendix B for the dependent variables corresponding to the stimulus in figure 1).
+The multiple choice format was chosen based on a pretest result that showed that using an openended format increased noise in people's responses (i.e., quite a few participants provided random but nevertheless erroneous answers).
+This multiple choice question appeared as the last dependent measure in all experimental conditions, and thus it was always answered after the other dependent